AP Exclusive: 'Bathroom bill' to cost North Carolina $3.76B

 All told, the state has missed out on more than 2,900 direct jobs that went elsewhere.

+Supporters are hard-pressed to point to economic benefits from the law, said James Kleckley, of East Carolina University's business college.

+"I don't know of any examples where somebody located here because of HB2," he said.
+"If you look at a law, whether or not you agree with it or don't agree with it, there are going to be positive effects and negative effects.
+Virtually everything we know about (HB2) are the negative effects.
+Even anecdotally I don't know any positive effects."

-An analysis by the state Commerce Department shows that state officials expected the PayPal expansion to contribute more than $200 million annually to North Carolina's economy.
-By the end of 2028, the state expected PayPal to have added $2.66 billion.
+An analysis by the state Commerce Department shortly before HB2 was enacted shows state officials expected the PayPal expansion to contribute more than $200 million annually to North Carolina's gross domestic product — an overall measure of the economy.
+By the end of 2028, the state expected PayPal to have added $2.66 billion to the state economy.

 The same analysis of the Deutsche Bank project estimated a total impact of about $543 million by the end of 2027.
-The economic model has been used for more than a decade when the state offers major tax breaks.
+The economic model has been used for more than a decade — with some updates along the way — when the state offers major discretionary tax breaks to attract jobs.

-State officials said they didn't run the same analysis for CoStar, Voxpro and Adidas, so losses attributed to them were calculated using wages and other figures from the companies or state documents.
+State officials said they didn't run the same financial analysis for CoStar, Voxpro and Adidas, so losses attributed to them were calculated using payroll numbers and other figures from the companies or state documents.

 Meanwhile,